What you should know about your Engagement Session...

 5. Do you do Destination Weddings?
 What are other traveling expenses?

-Although, Adina Preston Weddings is Seattle based, I love to travel around the world and meet people that are in love, and documenting their special day.
-I usually arrive 2-3 days before the wedding, so the package will include Flight, Hotel, Car, Food, and other miscellaneous expenses.
-The way it works, you book a package and add the travel expenses in addition.
-Together we can talk about the details and come up with the best plan that works for all of us!
-Let's chat!
+Although, Adina Preston Weddings is Seattle based, I love to travel around the world, meet people that are in love, and document their special day.
+I usually arrive 2 days before the wedding and leave the second day, so the package will include Flight, Hotel, Car, Food, and other miscellaneous expenses.

 7. How many hours do you suggest we need to set aside for wedding day photos?